-Overarching Need Improve the implementation of technology in the classroom
+Overarching Need English Language Arts teachers need to integrate craft and structure/integration of knowledge and ideas & vocabulary into their curriculum.

 How severe is the need?
 High

-Is the need trending better or Better
+Is the need trending better or worse over time?
+Better

-worse over time?

 Can Root Causes be Identified?
 Yes

+Priority Order 2